Etza/trmxclient/trmxClient/readme.txt

 	3. Set the configuration variables in /bin/data/settings.xml:

 	3.1.
-Set the IP address of the server, which will recieve the messages sent from this client.
+Set the IP address of the server, which will receive the messages sent from this client.
 On the server, open a terminal and execute the following command: hostname -i
 	Write down the ip address, and add it:
 		<serverIpAddress>192.168.2.2</serverIpAddress>